-Internet of People (IoP) advocates for user-friendly people-centric technology that is easy to adopt and does not create stress or friction.
-The four fundamental tenets of IoP are:
+The Internet of People (IoP) advocates for user-friendly, people-centric technology that is easy to adopt and does not create stress or friction.
+The four fundamental tenets of IoP are as follows:

-- Personalization is paramount: Technology should be customizable to reflect the sociological context and profiles of individual users.
+- Personalization is paramount.
+Technology should be customizable to reflect the sociological contexts and profiles of individual users.

-- Make IoT proactive: Rather than relying on remote interfaces to manage connected devices, users should be able to adjust their preferences, to define how proactively their devices should perform.
+- Make the IoT proactive.
+Rather than relying upon remote interfaces to manage connected devices, users should be able to adjust their preferences and define how proactively their devices should perform.

-- Make IoT interactions predictable: Users should be able to depend on consistent and predictable behaviors from connected devices in response to specific prompts and actions.
+- Make IoT interactions predictable.
+Users should be able to depend on consistent, predictable behaviors from connected devices in response to specific prompts and actions.
 They should be informed of what information they are sharing and who will have access to it, and be able to set their own privacy preferences.

-At the end of the day, healthcare is a people business, and technology should serve the people who use it, not the other way around.
-Medical IoT developers should consider IoP when building technology that will be used and relied on by humans.
+At the end of the day, healthcare is a people’s business, and technology should serve the people who use it, not the other way around.
+Medical IoT developers should consider IoP when building technology that will be used and relied upon by humans.

 How Smart Medical IoT Devices Save Lives

-Smart medicine relies on IoT technology to increase accuracy and reduce the incidence and risk of life-threatening human error.
-Increasingly, IoT is playing a vital role in managing patient conditions and performing lifesaving functions.
+Smart medicine relies upon IoT technology to increase accuracy and reduce the incidence and risk of life-threatening human error.
+Increasingly, the IoT is playing a vital role in managing patient conditions and performing life-saving functions.
 In many cases, sensors and monitoring devices interact with the patient’s smartphone to ensure real-time delivery of vital information to healthcare providers.

-- Medical alerts: Wearable medical IoT devices are able to detect and report life-threatening episodes such as diabetic comas, seizures and heart attacks, and some new sensors can even detect cancer.
+- Medical alerts: Wearable medical IoT devices are able to detect and report life-threatening episodes such as diabetic comas, seizures, and heart attacks.
+Some new sensors can even detect cancer.

-- Smart pill bottles: Patient adherence to medications is a common problem in healthcare.
-Smart pill bottles alert patients when it is time to take their medicine, and send data to the cloud that timestamps when the bottle was opened, and how much medication was removed.
+- Smart pill bottles: Patient compliance when taking medication is a common problem in healthcare.
+Smart pill bottles alert patients when it is time to take their medicine, sending data to the cloud that timestamps when the bottle was opened and how much medication was removed.

-- Monitoring devices: Wearable technology allows for the remote monitoring of vital signs, physical activity, body temperature, sleep patterns and other data that help manage the care of patients with chronic medical conditions.
+- Monitoring devices: Wearable technology allows for the remote monitoring of vital signs, physical activity, body temperature, sleep patterns, and other data to help manage the care of patients with chronic medical conditions.

-- IoT for first responders: Heat and smoke sensors and personal tracking devices help protect firefighters from unsafe scenarios.
+- IoT for first responders: Heat/smoke sensors and personal tracking devices help protect firefighters from unsafe scenarios.
 Improved connected communication devices help first responders interact with one another in dangerous situations.
-IoT technology provides EMS with lifesaving patient information during transport.
+IoT technology provides emergency medical services with lifesaving patient information during transport.